socketsupply/components/docs/src/custom.md

 ## Embedding Style Sheets

 If you create your component with a `shadow dom`, you can add a stylesheet to your component that won't affect the rest of the page.
+This is really nice if you plan to package and ship your component to other developers.

 ```js
 class ExampleComponent extends Tonic {